Theory of the Collective Many-body Subradiance in Waveguide Quantum Electrodynamics: Nonideal waveguide

 \subsubsection{Total linewidth of the most subradiant modes in the deep-subwavelength regime}

-Combining the contributions from the guided-mode part Eq. \eqref{eq:Gamma-1D-final} and the free-space part Eq. \eqref{eq:Gamma-fs-analytic}, the total decay rates of the most subradiant modes in the limit $N\gg1$, $\xi\ll N$, and $k_0d\ll1$ takes the form
+Combining the contributions from the guided-mode part Eq. \eqref{eq:Gamma-1D-final} and the free-space part Eq. \eqref{eq:Gamma-fs-analytic}, the total decay rates of the most subradiant modes in the limit $N\gg1$, $\xi\ll N$, and $k_0d\ll1$ take the form

-Both contributions share the universal $(N+1)^{-3}$ envelope characteristic of open-boundary Bragg-edge subradiant modes, while the prefactors and oscillatory dependence on $(N+1)k_0d$ encode, respectively, guided-mode interference and finite-length free-space leakage.
+Both contributions share the characteristic $(N+1)^{-3}$ envelope of open-boundary Bragg-edge subradiant modes, while the prefactors and oscillatory dependence on $(N+1)k_0d$ encode, respectively, guided-mode interference and finite-length free-space leakage.

 As shown in Fig.~\ref{fig:linewidth_nonideal}, the analytical decomposition of the nonideal-waveguide linewidth agrees well with the numerical eigenvalues for both $\xi=1$ and $\xi=3$.
-For each branch, the full linewidth is accurately reproduced by the sum of the guided contribution $\Gamma_\xi^{(\mathrm{1D})}$ and the free-space contribution $\Gamma_\xi^{(\mathrm{fs})}$.
+For each mode index $\xi$ within the Bragg-edge family, the full linewidth is reproduced by the sum of the guided contribution $\Gamma_\xi^{(\mathrm{1D})}$ and the free-space contribution $\Gamma_\xi^{(\mathrm{fs})}$.
 This confirms that Eqs.~\eqref{eq:Gamma-1D-final}, \eqref{eq:Gamma-fs-analytic}, and \eqref{eq:Gamma-final} correctly capture not only the overall $(N+1)^{-3}$ subradiant envelope, but also the detailed finite-size oscillatory structure of the linewidth.

 A clear physical picture also emerges from Fig.~\ref{fig:linewidth_nonideal}.
 The guided-mode part exhibits the stronger parity-sensitive oscillations, whereas the free-space part provides a smoother positive background with the same overall $(N+1)^{-3}$ scaling.
-Their sum therefore retains the universal Bragg-edge suppression while displaying a pronounced even--odd modulation.
-The same mechanism is visible for both $\xi=1$ and $\xi=3$, with the higher branch showing a larger overall scale, consistent with the expected low-lying subradiant branch dependence.
+Their sum therefore retains the Bragg-edge suppression while displaying a pronounced even--odd modulation.
+The same mechanism is visible for both $\xi=1$ and $\xi=3$, with the higher-index mode showing a larger overall scale, consistent with the expected $\xi$ dependence within the low-lying Bragg-edge family.
+The even--odd oscillations are a coherent finite-size interference effect and are therefore sensitive to phase fluctuations caused by positional disorder or atomic motion.
+A detailed analysis of the robustness of this effect, including numerical simulations for longitudinal position disorder and its connection to the Debye--Waller factor and the Lamb-Dicke regime, is presented in Sec.~\ref{sec:positional-disorder}.